-The tallest animal in the world, with a long neck, long legs and a long sloping back.
+Giraffes are the tallest animal in the world, with a long neck, long legs and a long sloping back.
 They are gregarious mammals and move in herds of up to 20.

-Giraffe tails were highly prized by the ancient Egyptians, and still are in many African cultures.
-The desire for good-luck bracelets, fly whisks and thread for sewing or stringing beads have led people to kill giraffes for their tails alone.
+Giraffe tails were highly prized by the ancient Egyptians and still are in many African cultures.
+The desire for good-luck bracelets, fly whisks and thread for sewing or stringing beads has led people to kill giraffes for their tails alone.